Pet First Aid Basics Every PA Pet Owner Should Know

 Heat Stroke

-- Offer small amounts of cool water to drink
+- Offer small amounts of cool water

 Bleeding and Wounds

-For minor cuts, clean the wound with saline solution and apply gentle pressure with gauze.
+For minor cuts, clean with saline solution and apply gentle pressure with gauze.
 For deeper wounds or heavy bleeding, apply firm pressure and get to a vet immediately.
-A clean cloth or towel works if you don't have gauze.
+A clean cloth works if you don't have gauze.
+Don't use hydrogen peroxide on open wounds it damages healthy tissue.
+Saline is safer.

 Seizures